Fransebas/sssh_distribution/README.md

 If you don't see any output that means that the service is not running.

+Any problem running the server, please open an Issue.

 ## What does the installation script does?